nicogstar/Multi-Agent-System-Reply/README.md

 2. Selects, loads and generate python code of the corresponding dataset (e.g., EntryAccessoAmministrati_202501.csv).
 3. Invokes the Python executor tool to run on-the-fly analysis with pandas and matplotlib, returning tables, charts, or summary statistics.
 4. Generates narrative output via GPT-4.1, weaving in the computed results.
-5. Renders images (charts, maps, infographics) via a dedicated image‐generation tool when requested.
-6. Stores memory of previous queries and key facts in a Redis‐backed memory module, so follow‐up questions can be succinctly answered.
+5. Stores memory of previous queries and key facts in a Redis‐backed memory module, so follow‐up questions can be succinctly answered.
 ![Pipelinea rchitecture](Images/Pipelinearchitecture.png)

 **2.3 Core Components and Algorithms**